Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 This type of format can be used for the following situations:

-- To link forms within subjects, within and/or across time
+- To link forms within same participant type, within and/or across time
     - This is commonly used to create comprehensive subject-level datasets (e.g., all student data combined into a student-level dataset)
-- To link forms across participants
+- To link forms across different participant types
     - Such as a student survey and teacher survey

 The easiest scenario to think about this format is with repeated measure data.
 If we collect a survey on participants in both wave 1 and 2, those waves of data will all be in the same row (joined together on a unique ID) and each wave of data collection will be appended to a variable name to create unique variable names.
 This is typically a one-to-one merge where each participant will only appear once in each dataset.